 Title: Assistant Coach

-Katie Hultin joined the Michigan women's soccer program as an assistant coach on April 13, 2018.
+Katie Hultin will enter her second season as an assistant coach with the Michigan women's soccer program in the 2019 season after being hired on April 13, 2018.

 Hultin comes to Ann Arbor following two seasons on the staff at the University of Oregon where she worked as a specialist with the defense and goalkeepers.
 The Ducks won eight games in each season, matching their best win total since 2012.